 A row of buildings to accommodate military casemates.
 Eighteen of the twenty underground rooms have ventilation, access to a well, a water mine and a water-drainage system.
 In case of attack, the townspeople would seek refuge in the underground rooms, which also served as military lodgings, a warehouse and even as hospital in critical periods.

 Pimentel, L. Serrão, Methodo Lusitanico de Desenhar as Fortificaçoens das Praças Regulares & Irregulares, Lisbon, 1680, p.
-318.Citation:
+318.Citation of this web page:

 Manuel de Azevedo, O Engenheiro Portuguez…, Lisbon, 1729, Vol.II, p.
 292.